Skip to Content

 Lundies House

-Sleeps 12 Guest House Sutherland
+Sleeps 12 Hotel Sutherland

 Lundies House is a small hotel in Tongue, on the North Coast of the Scottish Highlands in Sutherland.
 Outstanding design meets a relaxed vibe and locally sourced food to make for an extraordinary place to stay in Scotland.